&ℹ;️ Disclosure: Nesyona is reader-supported. Some links are affiliate links , we may earn a commission at no extra cost to you. Full policy.

 Best AI health & wellness apps for 2026

-Tested by Nesyona Labs · Updated March 2026 · 14 min read
+Tested by Vincent Wesley Couey · Updated May 2026 · 20 min read

 AI health apps now generate personalized workout programs, build meal plans around your biology, provide 24/7 mental health support, and predict health risks from wearable data.
-Here's what's worth your time.
+We tested every major option to find what's worth your time and money.

 Quick verdict